la2050/archive/_organizations/childrens-action-network.md

       FosterMore highlights the amazing potential of youth in the foster care system and encourages all of us to play a part in ensuring that they receive the support and guidance they need to thrive.
+    - >-
+      A non-profit coalition united on behalf of foster youth to increase participation in foster parenting, mentoring & educational opportunities
 title: Children's Action Network
 uri: /organizations/childrens-action-network/
 extrapolated_project_ids: